binipringle/constructs/_texts/0-outlineforfinal.md

 **PIKE BALANCING TEST FOR FACIALLY NEUTRAL**

 To determine whether a facially neutral statute is permissible under the dormant commerce clause doctrine, the court applies a standard of review similar to rational basis review, to determine whether the statute discriminates against interstate commerce.
 "Where the statute (1) [has] a legitimate local public interest, and (2) its effects on interstate commerce are only incidental, it will be upheld unless (3) the burden imposed on such commerce is clearly excessive in relation to the putative public benefit. . .
 And the extent of the burden that will be tolerated will depend on the nature of the local interest and on whether it could be promoted as well with a lesser impact on interstate activities." *Pike v.
-Bruch Church* (1970). (the availability of less discriminatory means is considered but not required).
+Bruce Church* (1970). (the availability of less discriminatory means is considered but not required).

 (1) The first question is whether the state interest is legitimate.